BitcoinSchema/1sat-ordinals/README.md

 ## Motivation

 There are several major differences between chains like BTC where ordinals originated, and a classic Bitcoin system like BSV.
 Most notably, BSV does not have taproot or segwit, so does not need a workaround to store large data files.
-BSV also has a pre-ordinals data protocol known as "B".
-The on-chain data structure is almost identical to ordinal inscriptions.

-BSV has several other interesting protocols for tagging on-chain data that can be used to extend the capabilities of ordinals much further.
-1Sat Ordinals can be created using many existing protocols for inscription.
-This enables things like minting large videos (> 10MB) and attaching them to a real world geolocation.

 Ordinals target a specific satoshi but in practice a range is typically used to satisfy dust limits on other chains.
 Since BSV has no dust limit, we can dramatically simplify things by truly inscribing a single satoshi.